grafana/agent/docs/sources/flow/concepts/component_controller.md

 API keys suddenly stops working, other components continues using the last valid API key until the component returns to a healthy state.

+## In-memory traffic

+Components which expose HTTP endpoints, such as [prometheus.exporter.unix][], can expose an internal address which will completely bypass the network and communicate in-memory.
+This allows components within the same process to communicate with one another without needing to be aware of any network-level protections such as authentication or mutual TLS.

+The internal address defaults to `agent.internal:12345`.
+If this address collides with a real target on your network, change it to something unique using the `--server.http.memory-addr` flag in the [run][] command.

+Components must opt-in to using in-memory traffic; see the individual documentation for components to learn if in-memory traffic is supported.

+[prometheus.exporter.unix]: {{< relref "../reference/components/prometheus.exporter.unix.md" >}}
+[run]: {{< relref "../reference/cli/run.md" >}}

 ## Updating the config file

 Both the `/-/reload` HTTP endpoint and the `SIGHUP` signal can be used to